zmoney20/cht-telescope/README.md

     "rust",
     "typescript",
   },
-  -- exclude these, will pass the string into a rg -v -- exclude = {
+  -- "exclude" these, will pass the string into a rg -v -- exclude = {
   --   "^:",
   --   "^\\[",